kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

   loginRedirectURL: "https://{YOUR_KUBECOST_DOMAIN}/model/oidc/authorize"
   discoveryURL: "https://login.microsoftonline.com/{YOUR_TENANT_ID}/v2.0/.well-known/openid-configuration"
 ```
+{% hint style="info" %}
-7. **Note**: When you use single Entra ID app to authenticate multiple kubecost endpoints, you must to pass additional redirect_uri parameter in your authURL as shown in below example; otherwise it is possible Entra ID app will Redirect you to to incorrect endpoint. read more at [Microsoft Entra ID is sending the token to an incorrect reply URL endpoint or localhost](https://learn.microsoft.com/en-us/troubleshoot/azure/active-directory/reply-url-redirected-to-localhost)
+If you are using one Entra ID app to authenticate multiple Kubecost endpoints, you must to pass additional `redirect_uri` parameters in your `authURL` as shown in below example.
+Otherwise, Entra ID may redirect to an incorrect endpoint.
+You can read more about this in Microsoft Entra ID's [troubleshooting docs](https://learn.microsoft.com/en-us/troubleshoot/azure/active-directory/reply-url-redirected-to-localhost).
+{% endhint %}

 ```
   authURL: "https://login.microsoftonline.com/{YOUR_TENANT_ID}/oauth2/v2.0/authorize?client_id={YOUR_CLIENT_ID}&response_type=code&scope=openid&nonce=123456&redirect_uri=%3A%2F%2F{YOUR_KUBECOST_DOMAIN}/model/oidc/authorize"